Hamilton Shirley Amerasinghe

 Hamilton Shirley Amerasinghe, CCS (18 March 1913 – 4 December 1980) was a Sri Lankan diplomat and civil servant.
 He was High Commissioner to India and concurrently Ambassador to both Nepal and Afghanistan (1963–1967) and Permanent Secretary of the Ministry of Finance and Treasury and the Ministry of Health.
 Amerasinghe served as Ceylon's Permanent Representative to the United Nations 1967 to 1980 and served as President of the United Nations General Assembly in 1976.
 He was also one of the leaders of the negotiations to draft the United Nations Convention on the Law of the Sea.

-Amerasinghe was the close cousin of famed Sri Lankan nation builder Samson Felix Amarasinghe,OBE, (correct spelling Amerasinghe).They were close allies throughout his life.
+Amerasinghe was the close cousin of famed Sri Lankan nation builder Samson Felix Amerasinghe, OBE.They were close allies throughout his life.

 Education

 Born in Colombo, on 18 March 1913 and hailing from a noble family from Galle.
 He was educated at Royal College Colombo and went to the Ceylon University College, he took a first class honours BA degree in Western Classics in 1934 from the University of London.